jeromeguillaume/kong-EE-2-KICs/README.md

 ```

 ## Deploy Prometheus and Grafana in `monitoring` namespace
-This deployment creates an instance of Prometheus and Grafana in shared namespace called `monitoring`
+This deployment creates an instance of Prometheus and Grafana in a shared namespace called `monitoring`
 ```sh
 cd ./_prometheus-grafana
 ./1-install.sh